This easy chocolate turkey cake for Thanksgiving is easy to make, delicious, and cute as can be.

 - black food writer

 how to make a chocolate turkey cake

-Prepare a chocolate cake in a Bundt pan and let cool.
+Prepare a chocolate cake in an angel food pan and let cool.

 Microwave store-bought chocolate frosting for 15 to 20 seconds until it’s of a pour-able consistency.
 Spoon over the cake and let set.

 For the tail feathers, I use the same instructions for rainbow marshmallow kabobs.
 You’ll need 5 lollipop sticks topped with three marshmallows each in yellow, orange, and red.

 To coat marshmallows in sprinkles, use a toothpick to dip a marshmallow in water, shake off excess, and then cover with yellow, orange, or red sprinkles.
 And let set to the touch.

 Slide the dried marshmallows on lollipop sticks.
 Tip: Grease the stick with vegetable shortening so the marshmallows glides on easily.

 Slice a marshmallow in half.
 Use a black food writer to draw eyes and attach to the cake with frosting.